davecom/SwiftPriorityQueue/README.md

 There is a large amount of documentation in the source code using the standard Swift documentation technique (compatible with Jazzy).
 Essentially though, SwiftPriorityQueue has the three critical methods you'd expect - push(), pop(), and peek().

 ### Initialization
 When you create a new `PriorityQueue` you can optionally specify whether the priority queue is ascending or descending.
 What does this mean?
-If the priority queue is ascending, its smallest values (as determined by their implementation of `Comparable` aka `<`) will be popped first, and if it's descending, it's largest values will be popped first.
+If the priority queue is ascending, its smallest values (as determined by their implementation of `Comparable` aka `<`) will be popped first, and if it's descending, its largest values will be popped first.
 ```
 var pq: PriorityQueue<String> = PriorityQueue<String>(ascending: true)
 ```